vigetlabs/microcosm-quickstart/docs/microcosm-quickstart.md

 You might have noticed that the planets went missing from the page.
 Of course!
 We aren't asking for them.

-Let's use the Presenter's `presenterWillMount` lifecycle hook to fetch the planet data.

-`presenterWillMount` is given the current `repo` specifically for this purpose:
+Let's use the Presenter's `setup` lifecycle hook to fetch the planet when the presenter boots up. `setup` is given the current `repo` for the presenter specifically for this purpose:

 ```javascript
 // src/presenters/planets.js